Ishotihadus/mikunyan/README.md

 ]
 ```

 If the option `--sprite` specified, `mikunyan-image` will output sprites.
-The log json also contains sprite information.
+The logged JSON also contains sprite information.

 ```json
 [